MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 444 Basic Core Java Program(ExToFindSumOfEachRowAndEachColumnOfMatrix.java)
 Write a program in java to find the sum of each row and each column of a matrix.

-#### Program 445 Basic Core Java Program(ExToRemoveDuplicateElementInAnArray.java)
+#### Program 445 Basic Core Java Program(AwtExToCreateCounter.java)
+Write a program in java to create counter using AWT.

+#### Program 446 Basic Core Java Program(SwingExToDemonstrateHowToCreateButton.java)
+Write a program in java of Swing to demonstrate how to create button.

+#### Program 447 Basic Core Java Program(SwingExToDemonstrateJButtonWithActionListener.java)
+Write a program in java of Swing to demonstrate JButton with ActionListener.

+#### Program 448 Basic Core Java Program(SwingExOfDisplayingImageOnButton.java)
+Write a program in java of Swing to display image on Button.

+#### Program 449 Basic Core Java Program(SwingExToDemonstrateHowToCreateLabel.java)
+Write a program in java of Swing to demonstrate how to create Label.

+#### Program 450 Basic Core Java Program(SwingExToDemonstrateJLabelWithActionListener.java)
-Write a program in java to remove duplicate element in an Array.
+Write a program in java of Swing to demonstrate JButton with ActionListener.